2.30 CONSTRUCTION PERIOD

 Equipment force account sheets (Form 181213) completed and signed by the contractor at the end of each day document hours charged to equipment for that day.
 After the ordered extra work has been completed, total hours charged for equipment can be combined and tabulated on a summary force account sheet.

-A Change Order is a written order to a contractor for extra work, increase or decrease in contract quantities, or changes to the plans or specifications.
+A contract modification is a written order to a contractor for extra work, increase or decrease in contract quantities, or changes to the plans or specifications.

 n Change the authorized quantity of a contract item.
 This includes increases or decreases to contract quantities.